Hold The Line: A feature interview with Tamara Lich

+During the freedom convoy, the media seemed to ignore Lich's contributions to the movement or actively work to discredit her.
+In her book, she offers an essential fact-check on the misrepresentation of her story and the trucker convoy.

-Tonight on the Ezra Levant Show, a special feature interview with Tamara Lich, author of the best-selling book Hold The Line, who shared her experiences as the spiritual leader of the trucker convoy in Canada.
+Last week on The Ezra Levant Show, Ezra hosted a special feature interview with Tamara Lich, author of the best-selling book Hold The Line, who shared her experiences as the spiritual leader of the trucker convoy in Canada.

 As a grassroots uprising against government overreach, the trucker convoy faced enormous challenges, not in the least having their crowdfunding attempts seized or frozen by the government.